learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 The web was developed with a client / server model.
 Home PCs were relatively underpowered (like our checkstands) _clients_ and web content sharing programs were installed on high-power _servers_.
-Thus web _clients_ running _browser_ software were created that would send an _request_ for a web page and the server would return the web page.
+Thus web _clients_ running _browser_ software were created that would send a _request_ for a web page and the server would return the web page.

 The specification on how _clients_ and _servers_ interact is called HTTP